 Foreword; Preface; Introduction; Part 1: Health Agency 1.
 A universal experience?
 2. A framework for understanding health agency; Part 1 conclusion; Part 2: Blood work; 3.
 Clinic circuitries 4.
 Anxiety reconstituted 5.
 Flexible care 6.
 "The brain can't live alone" 7.
 Coagulation and flow 8.
 Social contact at a negotiable distance 9.
 Moral agency; Part 2 conclusion; Part 3: Embracing uncertainty; 10.
 A therapeutic dose 11.
 Mind-body-other 12.
 Complementary consumptions 13.
 Attending to the body and interpreting symptoms 14.
 Health system failures: "Morecould be done" 15.
 "Everyone's different" Part 3 conclusion; Part 4: Finding rhythm; freeing oneself; 16.
 Clozapine frames 17.
 Doing things; finding focus - alone and together 18.
 Wanting more: Security; order; and "the knock-on effect" 19.
 Pursuing mindfulness 20.
 Experiencing 'flow' and evading clinical concerns Part 4 conclusion; Conclusive reflections; Acknowledgements; Appendix I: Participant portraits; Apendix II: Table of clozapine client demographics; References

-Julia Brown, PhD, is an interdisciplinary anthropologist who investigates lived experiences and ethical challenges of controversial or innovative biomedical treatments.
+Julia Brown, PhD, is an interdisciplinary anthropologist who investigates the lived experiences and ethical challenges of controversial biomedical treatments.
 She attends to issues of social inclusion and uncertainty in medicine, and the complexities of concepts such as health and quality of life.

 'Julia Brown’s investigation of The Clozapine Clinic is an absolute tour de force.
 Through mixed methods and meticulous analyses, Dr. Brown demonstrates the importance of health agency as both personal and social relational matters that are vital to maintain wellbeing.
 Excellent for upper division and graduate/professional students, and essential reading for social and health sciences, including psychologists, medical/psychological anthropologists, social workers, psychiatrists, and allied fields.'